 - Flow control: None

-These settings ensure that your computer and the switch are communicating at the same speed and using the same data format.
-Mismatched settings can result in garbled text or a failed connection.
+These settings confirm that your computer and the switch are communicating at the same speed and using the same data format.
+Mismatched settings can result in garbled text or a failed connection Simple, but easy to overlook..

 Software: The Bridge Between You and the Switch